What is the link between surgery and dry eyes?

 Post-surgery indication from Health Canada

-HYLO® and HYLO® GEL are the only preservative-free, phosphate-free, citrate-buffered lubricating eye drops that are backed-up with clinical evidence and safety data for treatment after ocular surgeries such as cataract, LASIK and keratoplasty.
+HYLO® and HYLO GEL® are the only preservative-free, phosphate-free, citrate-buffered lubricating eye drops (artificial tears) that are backed-up with clinical evidence and safety data for treatment after ocular surgeries such as cataract, LASIK and keratoplasty.